Jompda/mooc-course-project-1/README.md

     - Jätä login bruteforcelle alttiiks.
     - hackpassword tiedosto tuotu, TODO siel

+- [X] A09:2021-Security Logging and Monitoring Failures
+  - "Without logging and monitoring, breaches cannot be detected"

 - [X] CSRF
   - "Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated" https://owasp.org/www-community/attacks/csrf
     - Jätä CSRF token pois jostain formista.